Ankle

 Do ankle ligament injuries heal without surgery?

-Many do.
-Most ankle ligament injuries improve with good assessment, appropriate protection, and progressive rehabilitation.
-Surgery is usually reserved for selected severe injuries or persistent instability that does not respond well to conservative care.
+Many ankle ligament injuries improve without surgery.
+Assessment, appropriate protection, and progressive rehabilitation are often used first.
+Surgery is usually considered only for selected severe injuries or persistent instability that has not improved with conservative care.

 Why does my ankle keep rolling after a sprain?

 Repeated rolling can happen when strength, balance, landing control, or confidence have not fully returned.
-Persistent instability after a sprain should be reassessed.
+Persistent giving way after a sprain should be reassessed.

 What to do next

-If you think you have injured your ankle ligaments, an early assessment can help clarify whether it is a straightforward sprain, a high ankle sprain, or another ankle injury.
+If you think you have injured your ankle ligaments, book an assessment to clarify whether it is a simple lateral sprain, a high ankle sprain, or another ankle injury.
 A physiotherapist can guide pain control, movement, strength, balance, and your safe return to work, walking, exercise, or sport.

 Ankle Products